potamv01/VenkatPotamsetti/README.md

 ---

 ## About Me
-I turn clinical and operational data into measurable outcomes for providers and health-tech teams—blending analytics engineering with delivery and governance.
-Recent outcomes include **budget +20%**, **admin time –30%**, and **survey capture +25%** through referral-pathway automation, KPI dashboards, and engagement ops. :contentReference[oaicite:0]{index=0}
+I turn clinical and operational data into measurable outcomes for providers and health-tech teams, blending analytics engineering with delivery and governance.
+Recent outcomes include **budget +20%**, **admin time –30%**, and **survey capture +25%** through referral-pathway automation, KPI dashboards, and engagement ops.

 ---